LVPlayground/playground/javascript/features/games_deathmatch/README.md

 `Map markers`       | Whether map markers should be enabled for participants.
 `Objective`         | What the objective of the game is, which defines the winning conditions.
 `Team damage`       | Whether players in the same team can issue damage to each other.

+Furthermore, when composing a game programmatically, the `objectiveValue` setting is exposed as `internal/objective_value`.
+It will be presented as a specialized dialog when the user adjusts the settings manually.

 [1]: ../games#options-when-registering-a-game